yaoluo/FEP-DMC/example/README.md

 ## System Requirements
 ### Hardware requirement
-The minimal RAM is 64GB to run the full Demo.
+The minimal RAM is 64GB to run the full example.
 ### OS reuqirement
 This package is supported for Linux only.
 It has been tested on the following systems.